-Infant Ministry gathers at 9 AM and 11 AM on Sundays in KDC Building F, Rm.
+Infant Ministry gathers at 9 AM on Sundays in KDC Building F, Rm.
 119. Volunteers watch after the infants (3-18 months) and perform standard daycare responsibilities.

 Toddlers Ministry gathers at 9 AM and 11 AM on Sundays in KDC Building A, Rm.
 113. Volunteer teachers lead praise and worship with the children (18-36 months), and lead Sunday school afterwards in small groups.
 Teachers are expected to attend teacher meetings in the mornings before services at 8 AM in Rm.
 111.

 Pre-Kinder (Preschool + Kindergarten) Ministry gathers at 9 AM and 11 AM on Sundays in KDC Building F, Rm.
 109. Services are mostly held in English.
 Volunteer teachers worship with our pre-kinder students (ages 3-6) and lead Sunday school in small groups where they review the sermon and do activities with the students.
 Teachers often interact with the parents during pick-up as well.
 Teacher’s Assistants (TAs) support the teachers and help with ministry needs.
 Teachers and TAs are expected to attend meetings 10 minutes before each service, at 8:50 AM and 10:50 AM respectively.

 Those interested in serving are encouraged to shadow, then help out where comfortable.
 The Pre-Kinder Ministry is actively recruiting teachers and TAs on a rolling basis.